sio/ObserveSomething/README.md

 line argument).
 Upon launch user is asked to provide the list of windows to monitor.
 After that ObserveSomething runs on its own until stopped.

+Refer to the [sample file](docs/observe-sample.ini) for more information.

 # Contributing
 All contributions are welcome!